-The Academy Board will read and follow EYFS Framework (2021) and KCSIE (2022).
+The Academy Board members will read and will follow KCSIE 2022.

 All Academy board members will attend the regular safeguarding training they are offered which will equip them with the knowledge to provide strategic challenges to test and assure themselves that the safeguarding policies and procedures are effective and support the delivery of a robust whole school approach to safeguarding.